Timotej Kudlička: Dynamo Malženice

 On 1 July 2024, Kudlička joined 2nd division side, Dynamo Malženice on a free transfer.
 He received a red card on his debut for the club in a 2–1 win over FK Humenné.
 Kudlička scored his first goal for Malženice in a 2–0 win over Stará Ľubovňa, scoring a penalty in the 42nd minute to secure a win.
 On 20 April 2025, he scored his first double in a 2–1 home win over MŠK Púchov.
 In his debut season for Dynamo Malženice, he played 19 times scoring 7 goals and providing 6 assists, being the second top goal scorer of the club behind Boris Druga.

-Kudlička on his debut for Spartak.